This post was last updated on 20th September 2016.

 Talkative is a Newport-based technology start-up, developing real time communications software for mobile/tablet applications and desktop browsers that draws together voice, video, co-browsing and document sharing capabilities. http://gettalkative.uk/

-To see how how you can integrate web real-time communications apps in your contact centre, pop by Stand C1332 at Customer Contact Expo, 28-29 September, and we`ll show you on our demo platform!
+To see how you can integrate web real-time communications apps in your contact centre, you should absolutely get in touch or join us at one of our technology seminars where we`ll show you on our demo platform!
+You'll find all seminar dates on our blog, "Where to meet Britannic Technologies"!